-The Second International Indian Ocean Expedition (IIOE-2) is a major new program under the auspices of UNESCO IOC, Indian Ocean Global Ocean Observing System (IOGOOS) and Scientific Committee on Oceanic Research (SCOR).
+The Second International Indian Ocean Expedition (IIOE-2) is a major new programme under the auspices of UNESCO IOC, Indian Ocean Global Ocean Observing System (IOGOOS) and Scientific Committee on Oceanic Research (SCOR).

 The IIOE-2 has its own dedicated IIOE-2 website containing extensive documentation on the governance and implementation arrangements for IIOE-2, along with up to date information on research activities and proposed collaborative projects.
 We encourage you to visit the IIOE-2 website for up to date information.